return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-fence_c.rst

     enable signaling on fence

-    :param struct dma_fence \*fence:
+    :param fence:
-        [in]    the fence to enable
+        the fence to enable
+    :type fence: struct dma_fence \*

 .. _`dma_fence_enable_sw_signaling.description`:

 Description
 -----------

-this will request for sw signaling to be enabled, to make the fence complete as soon as possible
+This will request for sw signaling to be enabled, to make the fence complete as soon as possible.
+This calls \ :c:type:`dma_fence_ops.enable_signaling <dma_fence_ops>`\ internally.

 .. _`dma_fence_add_callback`: